Overdrafts: What you need to know

 Perhaps you’re wondering ‘what happens if I can’t pay my overdraft’?
 In the UK, you might receive a default notice from your bank if you don’t pay.
 This is a letter to warn you that you need to pay off your overdraft debt or the account will be closed.

-After two weeks following the default notice, if you don’t clear your overdraft debt or haven’t agreed a repayment plan with your bank then they may take further action which could include additional contact, passing the debt to another firm or applying to the court to recover the money.
+Your creditor will give you a remedy period to bring your account up to date.
+If you don’t clear your overdraft debt or haven’t agreed a repayment plan within this time then they may take further action.
+This could include additional contact, passing the debt to another firm or applying to the court to recover the money.

 If you let your bank know that your financial situation has changed, they may be able to temporarily pause interest and fees on your overdraft debt or allow you to pay essential costs like food and bills before clearing your overdraft.